NikkiKoole/ces/README.md

-Component Entity system in coffeescript,
+Component Entity system in Coffeescript,

-todo: write philosophy,  usage and etc
+ported an modified from https://github.com/brejep/ash-js